Typefounding/underlineStrikethrough/README.md

 - **Thickness:** The thickness of the strikethrough line.
 This corresponds to `font.info.openTypeOS2StrikeoutSize`.
 - **Position:** The position of the strikethrough line (the top of the line).
 This corresponds to `font.info.openTypeOS2StrikeoutPosition`.
 - **Snap to Mid-Cap-Height:** This will snap the strikethrough value of selected fonts to the mid-point between the baseline and `font.info.capHeight`. *Note: this will not write the values into the font yet.
 This is just a quick operation for your convenience.*
-- **Snap to Mid-Cap-Height:** This will snap the strikethrough value of selected fonts to the mid-point between the baseline and `font.info.xHeight`. *Note: this will not write the values into the font yet.
+- **Snap to Mid-X-Height:** This will snap the strikethrough value of selected fonts to the mid-point between the baseline and `font.info.xHeight`. *Note: this will not write the values into the font yet.
 This is just a quick operation for your convenience.*

 Read [here](https://learn.microsoft.com/en-us/typography/opentype/spec/os2) for more guidance on setting these values.